Doug-Pardee/LightZombie/README.markdown

 but existing licenses continue to work.
 The activation process goes through Digital River's eSellerate, not through Light Crafts, so activation isn't a problem.
+The Linux version doesn't do activation at all.

 This github project is the technical side of the Zombie Project.
 Here you will find files to download,